 In a small room on an upper level of Light, the multimedia arts venue on Light Square, exists 50 million years of water.

-The rounded corners of the technological space, called The Ellipse, are constructed of a wholly enveloping LED screen, on which the story of water on the South Australian landscape is being told in an entirely new way.
+The rounded corners of the technological space, called The Ellipse, are constructed of a wholly enveloping LED screen, on which the story of water on the South Australian landscape is being told in a new way.

 Called Immersion, the work has been put together by event director Nathan Bazley and a tech team made up of people from the gaming and film industries, and it makes use of a world-first combination of technologies.